 1.10 "Sponsored Program Work Product" means any work created in the performance of a Sponsored Program.
 Unless the Contract or Grant states otherwise, Sponsored Program Work product does not include journal articles, lectures, images, books or other works that are subject to copyright protection and have been created through independent academic effort and based on the findings of the Sponsored Program.

 1.11 "University" means one of the campuses of the California State University or the Office of the Chancellor.

 Section 2.
 General.

 Sponsored program activity is defined as research, public service, and educationally related grant or contract projects, whether solicited or unsolicited, which are either submitted to or received from federal, state, municipal, or county agencies; public or private corporations; and private foundations or individuals.
 When such proposals or awards provide funding administered by the university or its auxiliaries, use of University name, facilities, or personnel, or endorsement by the University, approval as herein described is required.

 2.1.
 Presidential Responsibility.

-Executive Order 890 directors the president to require that the University and the Auxiliary operate in conformity with applicable law and the policies of the CSU and the campus when proposing and administering Sponsored Programs, and to ensure coordination between organizationally separate units and individuals on the campus by identifying each campus official responsible for implementing specific areas of Sponsored Programs policy.
+ICSUAM 11000 directs the President to require that the University and the Auxiliary operate in conformity with applicable law and the policies of the CSU and the campus when proposing and administering Sponsored Programs, and to ensure coordination between organizationally separate units and individuals on the campus by identifying each campus official responsible for implementing specific areas of Sponsored Programs policy.